Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 Intune nombre:`Untrusted and unsigned processes that run from USB`

-Configuration Manager nombre:`Block untrusted and unsigned processes that run from USB`
+Nombre de Configuration Manager: `Block untrusted and unsigned processes that run from USB`

 GUID: `b2b3f03d-6a65-4f7b-a9c7-1c7ef74a9ba4`